hxmhuang/dm/README.md

    `$ make lib`

-   If the compilation is successful, you can see the module files `*.mod` and a static libaray file `"libdm.a"` generated in DM directory.
+   If the compilation is successful, you can see the module files `*.mod` and a static library file `"libdm.a"` generated in DM directory.

 ## Compile your own code that depend on DM library

->	Your have to specify the DM library path and PNETCDF path by setting the enviromental varaibale
+Your have to specify the DM library path and PNETCDF path by setting the environment variable
->

 >   `export PATH_DM=[YOUR DM LIBRARY]` </br>
 >   `export PATH_PNETCDF=[YOUR PNETCDF PATH]`

->
->   Here is an example of [makefile](./examples/makefile) you can use in your own project after a minor modifiction.
+   Here is an example of [makefile](./examples/makefile) you can use in your own project.